41st Infantry Regiment (United States): Operation Desert Storm

 3rd Battalion also participated in the Gulf War, deploying as part of Tiger Brigade with the 2nd Armored Division to Dhahran, Saudi Arabia.
 The Main Body Deployed on 9 October 1990.
 Upon arrival in Saudi Arabia, 3-41 honed its war-fighting skills and deterred Iraqi aggression from 9 October 1990 to 19 January 1991.
 During this time 3-41 led Tiger Brigade in the first brigade size movement in recent history, transitioned to the M2A2 Bradley Fighting Vehicle, and task organized into a balanced task force.
 Tiger Brigade linked up with the 2nd Marine Division as the air war began on 15 January 1991.
 3-41 Infantry led the Tiger Brigade Attack into Kuwait on 24 Feb 1991.
 The unit was called the "Straight and Stalwart Battalion Task Force" during the war.
 During the invasion, 3-41 destroyed a large number of enemy vehicles, captured over 1,000 prisoners and accomplished all missions during the 100 hours of combat.
 On 27 Feb 1991 3-41 Infantry participated in the Battle of Kuwait International Airport alongside units of the U.S. Marine Corps.
 Also, on 27 Feb 1991 the 3-41 scouts linked up with EPAC (Eastern Province Area Command) forces and guided them to Kuwait City through friendly lines to liberate the city.
 This marked the end of the ground war.
 3-41 secured the local area and completed post combat actions once the cease-fire was declared.
-On 29 Mar 1991, 3-41 Infantry redeployed to Dhahran, Saudi Arabia.
-The Battalion returned to Fort Hood, TX on 17 Apr 1991.
+On 29 March 1991, 3-41 Infantry redeployed to Dhahran, Saudi Arabia.
+The battalion returned to Fort Hood, Texas, on 17 April 1991.
 The soldiers of the Straight and Stalwart Battalion earned more awards for valor than any unit in Kuwait.
 A year later, the battalion was inactivated on 15 June 1992 in Germany.